 Third, flexibility as to objective, to a degree.
 The purpose of international cooperation is law and policy-making.
-Its result may have the status of a legally binding treaty, or "soft law instruments" or a recommended practice or procedure, but those laws and policies must be consistent with UNCLOS and have the protection and preservation of the marine environment as their aim.
+Its result may have the status of a legally binding treaty, or 'soft law instruments' or a recommended practice or procedure.
+But those laws, practices or procedures must be consistent with UNCLOS and have the protection and preservation of the marine environment as their aim.